Code-Institute-Submissions/mdenoronha-milestone-project-3/README.md

-If the user has username attribute in session and has logged in, the log out icon is displayed | Successful If the user has no username attribute in session and has not logged in, the log in icon is displayed | Successful Selecting log in icon in navigation on the homepage displays login modal | Successful Selecting log in icon in navigation on any other pagee takes the user to the homepage and displays login modal | Successful Selecting log out icon in navigation displays log out modal | Successful If no game is currently being played, the Leaderboard option is displayed | Successful If a game is currently being played, the Leaderboard option is displayed | Successful
+If the user has username attribute in session and has logged in, the log out icon is displayed | Successful If the user has no username attribute in session and has not logged in, the log in icon is displayed | Successful Selecting log in icon in navigation on the homepage displays login modal | Successful Selecting log in icon in navigation on any other page takes the user to the homepage and displays login modal | Successful Selecting log out icon in navigation displays log out modal | Successful If no game is currently being played, the Leaderboard option is displayed | Successful If a game is currently being played, the Leaderboard option is displayed | Successful